KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 * PS 5.1: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
 * PS 6.0: `C:\Program Files\PowerShell\6.0.0-rc.2\pwsh.exe`

-The original PowerShell used a v1.0 folder but never changed it for future version.
-You will also see that the install location moved out of the `Sytem32` folder and into `Program Files`.
+The original PowerShell used a v1.0 folder but never changed it for future versions.
+You will also see that the install location moved out of the `C:\Windows\System32` folder and into `c:\Program Files`.
 You will also notice names that were `WindowsPowerShell` are now `PowerShell`.
 You will see this in other places too.

 ## Modules

-You will notice that a fresh install of PowerShell 6.0 will not have any of your modules loaded.
+A fresh install of PowerShell 6.0 will not have any of your modules loaded.
 This is because all the module install locations have also changed.

 ``` PowerShell
     # PowerShell 5.1